glasswall-sre/azure-nsg-checker/README.md

 # Azure NSG Checker

 The Azure NSG Checker is a CRON AWS Lambda service that checks to see if your Azure NSG rules are up to date with the current O365 and GSUITE SMTP rules.
+It will then send any changes to a configured Slack Channel.
 This is a very specific Glasswall SRE but feel free to use this in your own projects.

 <img align="center" src="https://sonarcloud.io/api/project_badges/measure?project=azure-nsg-checker&metric=alert_status">
 <img align="center" src="https://sonarcloud.io/api/project_badges/measure?project=azure-nsg-checker&metric=sqale_rating">